shivannis/xandr-docs-public/xandr-docs/articles/curate/planner.md

 delivery and reach opportunities for a curated deal before constructing a deal line item, adjusting your strategy as you go based on direct visual and statistical feedback.

-For example, you can compare the projected reach in different zip codes, predict availability across video channels, or identify the highest-value user segments, based on real user and impression data across the Xandr platform.
+For example, you can compare the projected reach in different zip codes, predict availability across video channels, or identify the highest-value user segments, based on real user and impression data across the Microsoft Advertising platform.
 Planner also recommends the best-performing inventory based on your targeting preferences.
 When you've adjusted the plan to maximize your goals, you can share targeting and supply data with your team, and seamlessly create a deal line item based on your plan.

 > [!NOTE]